JCZuurmond/dbt-synapse-demo/README.md

-# Data Build Tool Azure Synapse Analytics Demo
+# Demo: Data Build Tool with Azure Synapse Analytics

 This repository demos how to use data build tool ([dbt]) with [Azure Synapse Analytics].
 In this repository we recreate the [jaffle shop] tutorial with a